 Clean Heavy-Duty Vehicles Program

-The North Central Texas Council of Governments (NCTCOG) has been tentatively selected to receive $60 million under the Vocational sub-program of the EPA Clean Heavy-Duty Vehicles Program on behalf of the region.
+The North Central Texas Council of Governments (NCTCOG) has been awarded $60 million under the Vocational sub-program of the EPA Clean Heavy-Duty Vehicles Program on behalf of the region.
 NCTCOG expects to open a Call for Projects in Spring 2025.
-If awarded, NCTCOG will fund replacement of existing non-zero-emission (gasoline, diesel, propane, and natural gas) Class 6 & 7 vocational vehicles with zero-emission vehicles (hydrogen or battery-electric).
+NCTCOG will use this funding to replace existing non-zero-emission (gasoline, diesel, propane, and natural gas) Class 6 & 7 vocational vehicles with zero-emission vehicles (hydrogen or battery-electric).

 NCTCOG held a meeting on Monday, June 10, 2024 to discuss this opportunity with stakeholders in the region.
 The recording and presentation can be found here.